Tracking the Trends 2014 has been saved

 Tracking the Trends 2014

-Ten of the top issues for mining companies
+Ten of the top issues mining companies will face in the coming year

 Welcome to Deloitte’s sixth annual global mining report